Rescue of Giuliana Sgrena: Italian report

 The only signals used were the spotlight and the green laser.
 The Italian report indicates that they both rely on the quick reactions of the crew operating them, and the laser is especially difficult to point on a moving target in a short time.
 A distraction on the gunner's side would easily transform a vehicle in a threat to be stopped by force.

-The Italian report also noted the fact that the soldiers who manned the checkpoint had placed no signs or traffic cones on the roadway indicating the presence of a checkpoint ahead, despite the fact that they were positioned around a nearly 90 degree bend in the road, which obscured the checkpoint from approaching cars: "No signs warning traffic of the presence of a US roadblock—one of the most basic precautionary measures.
+The Italian report also noted the fact that the soldiers who guarded the checkpoint had placed no signs or traffic cones on the roadway indicating the presence of a checkpoint ahead, despite the fact that they were positioned around a nearly 90 degree bend in the road, which obscured the checkpoint from approaching cars: "No signs warning traffic of the presence of a US roadblock—one of the most basic precautionary measures.
 One of the most important rules was not respected by the soldiers manning the checkpoint."

 The report also indicated that the idea behind the blocking point was inherently dangerous, as approaching vehicles were forced to turn around on a one-way highway.

 The Italian investigators also faulted the US soldiers for not stringing a concertina wire barrier which could have stopped the car before reaching the roadblock, but the soldiers "didn't like to use concertina wire at night because of the danger posed by cars getting tangled up in it and requiring assistance."

 Conversely, the US Army's report downplayed the absence of signs or other indicators of the roadblock's presence, arguing that they were not effective at night.
 However, the US Army report indicated that the roadblock unit reportedly had no signs to deploy, since at the time of "the 69th's signs—reading—'Stop or you will be shot!' were still in the shop, awaiting a technician to cover up the 'or you will be shot' phrase, deemed offensive, with tape."
 It is unclear whether these signs would have been used had they been available.

 The Italian report specifically accuses the US forces of tampering with the crime scene, in an attempt to make a proper investigation impossible.
 Also, it pointed that estimates of the speed of Sgrena's car varied from 50 mi/h to 80 mi/h, a strangely spread measurement considering that two soldiers were experienced policemen.